hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_2_server_mode.rst

   * The user have clicked the 'Send SSP now' button.

-* To guard against accidentally overwriting a profile uploaded by the operator (or by another program) directly into SIS, the *Server Mode* compares the SSP currently on SIS against the latext two transmitted synthetic SSP.
+* To guard against accidentally overwriting a profile uploaded by the operator (or by another program) directly into SIS, the *Server Mode* compares the SSP currently on *SIS* against the latest two transmitted synthetic SSP.
+This **cannot** happen in case on unidirectional clients (e.g., QINSy).

 .. note::
    In case that the SIS and the transmitted profiles differ, the *Server Mode* automatically stops.